RWinterburn/PP1/read-me-docs/README.md

 changed footer paddding to 1px

 going to work on the gallery next and add a scrolling gallery maybe with an option to see the bigger photo with the target \_blank attribute maybe

+17/12/2023

+opened website on new device so need to sort out the resizing styling in css will achieve this with @media queries if this method doesnt work i will use bootstrap columns maybe but im sure that will involve in changing all columns in the workspace.